 In certain instances, Family Medical Leave or Paid Family Leave are more appropriate options than flexible work arrangements.
 For more information visit FMLA and Other University Leaves.Complete FWA Form

 Benefits-eligible staff employees are generally eligible to explore a flexible work arrangement.
 The availability of flexible work arrangements varies widely by school/college, unit and position based on business and operational needs and approvals are made at the discretion of a staff member’s supervisor and dean or senior vice president.
 However, there are certain positions that cannot be adapted to an FWA, such as when the position involves frequent on-campus interactions or when the role does not have flexibility to accommodate shift changes.
 Any employee who is represented for collective bargaining purposes by a labor union shall only be eligible for a flexible work arrangement to the extent flexible work arrangements have been agreed to by the applicable union and employer.
 Consult the Flexible Work Policy and the Benefits Eligibility Policy, or ask your senior HR business partner or labor relations specialist if you have questions about eligibility for an FWA.

 The following flexible work arrangements will be considered:

-- Remote Work is an arrangement in which a staff member works fully from a location not owned by the University.
-This type of arrangement is only appropriate for positions that do not have on-campus interactions with students, faculty, staff or the University community.
-An employee and their supervisor should also consider the ability of the employee to work productively in a location with minimal distractions that is acceptable to the University.
-Tax and regulatory concerns need to be addressed if the remote location is outside of Syracuse.
+- Fully Remote Work: Work arrangement in which a staff member works all hours from a location not owned by the University.
+Tax and regulatory concerns need to be addressed if the remote location is outside of New York state.

 Considerations for Success